chrisguest75/docker_examples/60_heredocs/README.md

 # README

 Demonstrate how to use HEREDOC in a Dockerfile.

-ℹ NOTE: Top of dockerfile to tell docker which syntax to use `# syntax=docker/dockerfile:1.4`
+ℹ️ NOTE: Top of dockerfile to tell docker which syntax to use `# syntax=docker/dockerfile:1.4`

 ## 🏠 Build